root-project/root/README/ReleaseNotes/v606/index.md

 We added full support for C++14.

-Minor chages in the build system:
+Minor changes in the build system:

 - Renamed build option POSTGRESQL_LIBRARIES to POSTGRESQL_LIBRARY
 - Added build option `builtin_openssl` to build OpenSSL internally.
-This is specially needed for the lastest Mac OSX (El Capitan)
+This is specially needed for the latest Mac OSX (El Capitan)